Keith-S-Thompson/fizzbuzz-polyglot/README.md

 page](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot) rather
 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-All programs passed on my system under x86_64 Ubuntu 17.10.  with required packages installed as documented in each source file.
-After I upgraded to Ubuntu 18.04, three programs fail.
-I'll work on getting them to pass, time and available software permitting.
+Currently one program is failing on Ubuntu 18.04.3 LTS.

-The failures are:
+The failure is:
 - NodeJS `fizzbuzz.nodejs`
-- PowerShell `fizzbuzz.ps1`
-- Pure `fizzbuzz.pure`

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.